Data Request FAQs

 How do I request paid WA-APCD data products or reports?

 You must go through an application process for paid data requests.
-The “Getting Started” section of Washington HealthCareCompare offers details about initiating a data request.
+The “How to Apply” section of Washington HealthCareCompare offers details about initiating a data request.

 Where can I read about the Washington State rule and code related to the release of WA-APCD data to the public?

 Who decides who can get information from the APCD?

 The Lead Organization (LO) was required by Washington statute to adopt clear policies and procedures for data requests and data release that include how decisions will be made on whether to grant or disapprove release of the requested data.
 The LO and, as required, with advice from the Data Release Advisory Committee, approve or deny WA-APCD data requests.

 The WA-APCD offers four types of data products.
 Learn more about the four types:

 - Data Extract

 - Custom Analytics Report

 The Analytic Enclave is a managed, cloud-based analytic environment that enables secure access to the all-payer data, added-value data augmentation services and a set of analytic tools.
 The Enclave product, hosted by Amazon Web Services (AWS), is managed by the WA-APCD data vendor, Onpoint Health Data.
 Clients access the all-payer data via a dedicated, virtual private cloud.
 Each calendar quarter the most currently available three-month dataset will be added to the Enclave.